booz-allen-hamilton/agile-playbook/plays/1_Deliver.md

 *Try Kanban on only the most disciplined teams and when throughput is paramount*

 give a brief description of Kanban, continuous flow, and limiting work in process to raise throughput.
 Talk about how it is a very advanced technique reserved for the most disciplined teams.
-TESTING TESTING......